developer-friendly/blog/docs/posts/0010-cert-manager.md

 date: 2024-05-06
 draft: true
 description: >-
-  TODO
+  Install and configure cert-manager operator in your Kubernetes cluster to issue and renew TLS certificates for your applications automatically.
+categories:
+  - Kubernetes
+  - AWS
+  - Cloudflare
+  - cert-manager
+  - Cilium
+  - OpenTofu
+  - Terraform
+  - Gateway API
+  - Route53
+  - TLS
+links:
+  - ./posts/0005-install-k3s-on-ubuntu22.md
+  - ./posts/0008-k8s-federated-oidc.md
+  - ./posts/0006-gettings-started-with-gitops-and-fluxcd.md
 ---

-# cert-manager: A Kubernetes Certificate Manager
+# cert-manager: All-in-One Kubernetes Certificate Manager

 Kubernetes is a great orchestration tool for managing your applications and all its dependencies.
-However, it comes with an extendable architecture and with an unopinionated approach to many of the day-to-day operational tasks.
+However, it comes with an extensible architecture and with an unopinionated approach to many of the day-to-day operational tasks.

 One of these tasks is the management of TLS certificates.
 This includes issuing